alexdodonov/mezon-gentella/README.md

 composer require mezon/gentella
 ```

-## Variables
+## Config keys

-show-registration-link - 0/1 hide or show registration link on the login page
+template/show-registration-link - 0/1 hide or show registration link on the login page
-show-restore-password-link - 0/1 hide or show restore password link on the login page
+template/show-restore-password-link - 0/1 hide or show restore password link on the login page